jdelmerie/fakeflix/README.md

 ### Description

-* This is a project using the DBMovie API
+* This is a project using The movie DB API
 * On the homepage, users can view somes movies
 * Then it's possible to search for any movie using the search bar
 * Click on the poster to get more information about a movie